 Duties to be performed by individuals holding roles within the p-card program are identified in Section 12.0 of the UGA P-Card Manual.
 A brief summary is provided below but a review of the more comprehensive and detailed listing of the roles and their associated duties found in the Manual is recommended.

-Other Mandatory Duties/Functions that may be performed by cardholder, approving official, department head or facilitator
+Other Mandatory Duties/Functions that may be performed by cardholder, approving official, Dean/VP/Department Head or reconciler

 Adequate Documentation: As defined by the BOR BPM (Section 3.3.7, subsection 8): Cardholders must retain receipts for all purchases made on the p-card.
 The receipt should include vendor name, transaction amount, date, and an itemized list of items purchased.
 Copies or facsimiles of the original receipt may be acceptable if the original is not available.
 A screen-print or order confirmation email is required when making internet purchases, or a copy of an order-form that was mailed to a vendor to request an item.
 The screen print/order confirmation must include the shipping date and be signed as received.
 Receipts and supporting documentation shall be made available as needed for audit or review.